Forty Five Hundred Times: Live performances

 The song was not performed live when Hello! was first released, but was introduced into the set around 1975.
 For concert performances, Parfitt used a custom Gibson SG tuned specifically for the song, leaving the bottom B string slightly flat.
 It was subsequently played frequently, always elongated with a jam in E minor that originates from the song Gotta Go Home from Ma Kelly's Greasy Spoon.
 There is one bootleg from 1975 that includes the vocal from Gotta Go Home but the vocal was omitted thereafter.

 The first released live version is extended to 17 minutes on 1977's Live!, recorded at the Glasgow Apollo.
+The longest versions available on bootlegs were played on the Never Too Late tour in 1981, clocking in at almost 24 minutes.

 A 20-minute version was performed at the NEC Arena in 1982 at a charity concert for The Prince's Trust, with Coghlan's replacement Pete Kircher reinterpreting the original drum parts.
 This rendition was subsequently released in the expanded version of the album Live at the N.E.C. in 2017.
-The song disappeared from the set after the End of the Road tour in 1984, but it was reintroduced in 1990.
+The song disappeared from the set after the End of the Road tour in 1984, but it was reintroduced in 1990 (with the new rhythm section of John "Rhino" Edwards and Jeff Rich).
 These fifteen minute versions, played before the 1991 re-recording, marked the last time the song was extended greatly.

-In 1993, the song was played in a shortened version for the first time, seguing into Junior's Wailing.
+In 1993, the song was played in a shortened version for the first time, segueing into Junior's Wailing.
 The same configuration was used again in 1999.
 From 2000 onwards, Status Quo regularly played an abbreviated version which transitioned into Rain.
 It was performed the same way at the "Frantic Four" concerts in 2013 featuring original Quo members Rossi, Parfitt, Alan Lancaster and John Coghlan.
-In 2014, however, the classic line-up opted for a version closer to the original that segued into Gotta Go Home (with vocals), together clocking in around eight minutes.
+In 2014, however, the classic line-up opted for a version closer to the original that segued into Gotta Go Home (with vocals), together clocking in at around eight minutes.